Lido Advisors LLC Purchases 1,770 Shares of United Parcel Service, Inc. (NYSE:UPS)

 United Parcel Service declared that its Board of Directors has initiated a stock buyback program on Thursday, August 5th that allows the company to repurchase $5.00 billion in shares.
 This repurchase authorization allows the transportation company to repurchase up to 3% of its stock through open market purchases.
 Stock repurchase programs are often an indication that the company’s board of directors believes its shares are undervalued.

 A number of brokerages have recently commented on UPS.
-Barclays increased their price target on shares of United Parcel Service from $205.00 to $230.00 and gave the stock an “equal weight” rating in a report on Tuesday, June 8th.
-Stifel Nicolaus started coverage on shares of United Parcel Service in a report on Monday, June 21st.
-They set a “hold” rating on the stock.
-The Goldman Sachs Group reaffirmed a “buy” rating and set a $232.00 target price on shares of United Parcel Service in a report on Wednesday, June 9th.
-Oppenheimer increased their target price on shares of United Parcel Service from $210.00 to $222.00 and gave the company an “outperform” rating in a report on Thursday, June 10th.
-Finally, JPMorgan Chase & Co. set a $192.23 target price on shares of United Parcel Service in a report on Tuesday, July 27th.
+Credit Suisse Group decreased their price target on shares of United Parcel Service from $261.00 to $240.00 and set an “outperform” rating on the stock in a report on Wednesday, July 28th.
+Stephens increased their target price on shares of United Parcel Service from $207.00 to $215.00 and gave the company an “equal weight” rating in a report on Thursday, June 10th.
+Morgan Stanley increased their target price on shares of United Parcel Service from $120.00 to $130.00 and gave the company an “underweight” rating in a report on Thursday, June 10th.
+Barclays increased their target price on shares of United Parcel Service from $205.00 to $230.00 and gave the company an “equal weight” rating in a report on Tuesday, June 8th.
+Finally, Oppenheimer increased their target price on shares of United Parcel Service from $210.00 to $222.00 and gave the company an “outperform” rating in a report on Thursday, June 10th.
 One investment analyst has rated the stock with a sell rating, nine have given a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the stock.
 Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $207.58.

 United Parcel Service Profile